Cash Flow Forecast with FREE Template

 How to prepare Cash Flow Forecasting

-When forecasting cash flow, you must be as realistic as possible with estimating the figures.
+When forecasting cash flow, it is essential to be as realistic as possible when estimating the figures.

 You will need to know several pieces of information on the income and expenses, including: